IvanCaEz/GeoQuest-Ktor/README.md

 ## Features

-- The API utilizes the Ktor framework, which is a Kotlin implementation of the web and server application design pattern.
+- The API utilizes the [Ktor](https://ktor.io/) framework, which is a framework for [Kotlin](https://kotlinlang.org/) for building connected applications – web applications, HTTP services, mobile and browser application.
-- It uses a cloud-hosted database provided by Aiven to store and manage place-related information.
+- Also we are using the [Exposed](https://github.com/JetBrains/Exposed) framework to make the connection and the queries to our PosgreSQL database provided by Aiven, a cloud-hosted database to store and manage place-related information.
-- The API is exposed to be accessible from any external client or application.
+- The API is used by our [Android Application](https://gitlab.com/ivan.martinez.7e6/geoquest-mobile) and our [Web platform](https://gitlab.com/asier.barranco.7e6/geoquest-web) and make use of [Json Web Tokens](https://jwt.io/) method for authenticate

 ## Authors